cran/admiral/README.md

 All `{admiral}` functions should be easy to use.

 * Documentation is an absolute priority.
-Each function reference page should cover the purpose, descriptions of each argument with permitted values, the expected input and output, with clear real-life examples---so that users don’t need to dig through code to find answers.
+Each function reference page should cover the purpose, descriptions of each argument with permitted values, the expected input and output, with clear real-life examples---so that users don't need to dig through code to find answers.
 * Vignettes that complement the functional documentation to help users see how best the functions can be applied to achieve ADaM requirements.
 * Functions should be written and structured in a way that users are able to read, re-use or extend them for study specific purposes if needed (see Readability below).